gchlebus/gchlebus.github.io/_posts/2018-10-16-cross-entropy.md

 activation, which works according to the "winner takes it all" principle.

 ### Binary cross-entropy
-The binary cross-entropy $$\textrm{BCE}$$ function considers each class score produced by the model independently, which makes this loss function suitable also for multi-label problems, where each input can belong to more than one class.
+The binary cross-entropy $$\textrm{BCE}$$ considers each class score produced by the model independently, which makes this loss function suitable also for multi-label problems, where each input can belong to more than one class.
 Unlike $$\textrm{CCE}$$,
 $$\textrm{BCE}$$ doesn't assume a specific activation function of the final network layer.
 For a problem with 3 output classes (A, B, C) the binary cross-entropy considers three independent binary classification problems: